russellwpatterson/russellpatterson.com/content/posts/2008-06-30-alarm-3-5-1-released.md

 - Alarm 3
 ---

 Ok, so today I released Alarm 3.5.1 which includes 2 bug fixes and a new feature called "Quick Alarm".
-This version also adds support for unprotected wma files.
+This version also adds support for unprotected WMA files.

 Go get it!